Faizaan-Nasir/Website-Builder/README.md

 - Add images for individual subheadings,
 - Edit any other pages but index.html,
 - Add a footer,
+- Create a dynamic website,
 - Update the webpage without completely deleting it first.
+#### Please be adviced that JavaScript support has not yet been added to this program.